6e726d/PyWiWi/README.rst

 #########################################################################
-PyWiWi (Python Windows Wifi) - Windows Native Wifi API bindings in Python
+PyWiWi (Python Windows Wifi)
 #########################################################################

-PyWiWi is a set of Python bindings to the Windows Native Wifi API.
+PyWiWi is a set of Python bindings for the Windows Native Wifi API.

 The Native Wifi API is designed for C/C++ developers.
 Programmers should be familiar with wireless networking concepts and terminology.